Texas Driving with Disability

 - The option to include the code “Communication Impediment with a Peace Officer” on your driver license or state ID card;

 - The option to include “communication impediment” in the Texas Law Enforcement Telecommunications System (TLETS) when you register your vehicle- this privately alerts officers of a diagnosis before exiting the vehicle during a traffic stop.

 Other components of the initiative include:

-- The Driving with Autism information campaign, which places informative brochures and posters in all Texas DPS Driver License offices;
+- The Texas Driving with Disability information campaign, which places informative brochures and posters in all Texas DPS Driver License offices;

 - Providing optional training on interacting with drivers with autism for law enforcement officers through the Texas Commission on Law Enforcement (TCOLE)

 If you want to place the code for “Communication Impediment with a Peace Officer” on your ID or driver license: